VictoriaRincon/LightIt/README.md

 2. Navigate to the repository directory using your terminal, until you reach the PatientApi folder.

-3. Configure the .env file
+3. Configure the .env file.
+Specifically the MAIL_ section.
     ```shell

     echo APP_NAME=Laravel > .env